ffund/intro-ml-tss21/slides/1-intro-ml.md

 ### Problems that are often good candidates for ML

-* There is "good" data available to train the model
+* There is "good" data available to train the model.
-* The thing we want to predict is measurable and observable
+* The thing we want to predict is measurable and observable.
-* Human expertise does not exist or is insufficient
+* Human expertise does not exist, is insufficient, or is expensive.
-* Humans cannot easily explain their expertise
+* Humans cannot easily explain their expertise.
-* We will get more data during operation + can improve with experience
+* We will get more data during operation + can improve with experience.

 :::